 The Associate of Science degree allows students to complete approximately 50 percent of the requirements for a Bachelor of Science degree in agriculture at The Ohio State University.

 Students in the Renewable Energy program complete a paid industry internship with such firms as biogas generation plants, wind farms, solar panel manufacturers, research facilities, and municipalities.
+Practicum placements and internships are a key component of the program allowing our students to graduate with state of the art technical skills and a solid work experience in their field.

 Investment in the renewable energy industry is predicted to grow worldwide from $66 billion in 2007 to $630 billion in 2030.
 There is an expanding need for qualified employees in such positions as: